Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Numerical results for scattering amplitudes and cross-sections

-One notes that the CHPT cross-section is lifted up sufficiently in the vicinity of $\sim 1$ GeV by the low energy tail of the $f_2(1275)$ resonance contribution to lead to an acceptable overall fit with experiment.
-This result in turn confirms that the chiral $(0,0)$ cross-section is correct for center-of-mass energies below $\sim 1$ GeV.
+One notes that the ChPT cross-section is lifted sufficiently in the vicinity of $\sim 1 \; $GeV$ $ by the low energy tail of the $f_2$ resonance contribution to lead to an acceptable overall fit with the experiment.
+This result, in turn, confirms that the chiral $(0, 0)$ cross-section is valid for center-of-mass energies below $\sim 1 \; $GeV$ $.

-The cross-section for $\gamma\gamma\to\pi\pi$ integrated over the full angular range is shown in Fig.~\ref{F4}.
-Here one sees again that the resonance $f_2$ underestimates the results of Dai and Pennington in its strength, and some discrepancy is also observed at lower energies.
+The cross-section for $\gamma \gamma \to \pi^0 \pi^0$ integrated over the full angular range is shown in Fig.~\ref{F4}.
+Here one sees again that the resonance $f_2$ underestimates the results of Dai and Pennington \cite{DaiPenn14} in its strength, and some discrepancy is also observed at lower energies.

+In a similar fashion to the $\gamma \gamma \to \pi^0 \pi^0$, the cross-section for the process $\gamma \gamma \to \pi^0 \eta$ can be calculated; the result is shown in Fig.~\ref{F9}.
+Our theoretical calculation (black curve) can capture the essential structure of the Belle Collaboration data \cite{Be09} quite well, although not perfect.